Jelmerta/Kloenk/README.md

 ..\..\..\Pictures\kloenk original images\rdo_dds\close_button_hover.dds' -C -e
 Can check with and without -C -e for different versions Add -1 to generate BC1, for opaque or BC1A single bit alpha

+Note for profiling: two sections in cargo.toml and one section in dockerfile need to change to add and keep debug information